-Be aware that if you’re planning a weekend in Cardiff when there’s a game or concert at the Principality Stadium then all accommodation anywhere near the city centre is likely to be sold out months in advance.
+Be aware that if you’re planning a weekend in Cardiff when there’s a rugby game, concert or major event at the Principality Stadium then all accommodation anywhere near the city centre is likely to be sold out months in advance.

 If you need a few suggestions here a few hotels in Cardiff that we recommend:

 If you’re keeping an eye on costs, check out the Cardiff Sandringham Hotel on St. Mary’s Street, right in the heart of the action, for decent sized and spotless rooms plus super-friendly staff.